Emburse Assurance Overview for Emburse Professional

 In Emburse Professional, Emburse Assurance messages are presented as violations.

-Pre-submission: The submitter must review flagged expenses and provide an explanation before continuing.
+Pre-submission: The submitter must review flagged expenses and provide an explanation before submitting the report for approval.

 The Three-Step Compliance Workflow